opencord/maas/QUICKSTART.md

      via REST interfaces
    - cord-maas-automation - (directory: automation) run on the head node to automate PXE booted servers through the MAAS bare metal deployment work flow
-   - cord-maas-dhcp-harvester - (directory: harvester) run on the head node to facilitate CORD / DHCP / DNS integration so that all hosts can be resolved via DNS
+   - cord-dhcp-harvester - (directory: harvester) run on the head node to facilitate CORD / DHCP / DNS integration so that all hosts can be resolved via DNS

 ### Build